Home > Environmental Health > Lead Inspection

 If you answered yes to any of those questions you should have your child tested for lead at your doctor, the local health clinic, or call the Elkhart County Health Department's Community Health Nursing Division at 574-523-2127.

-For more general information on lead take at look at "Lead- Who's at Risk?" a pamphlet produced by ECHD in English and Spanish.
+For more general information on lead please see ECHD’s brochure "Lead- Who's at Risk?" in English and Spanish.